AdobeDocs/experience-platform.en/help/segmentation/ui/account-audiences.md

 ---
-title: Account audiences
+title: Account Audiences
 description: Learn how to create and use account audiences to target account profiles in downstream destinations.
 ---

 # Account audiences

+>[!IMPORTANT]
+>
+>Please note that account audiences are only available in the B2B Edition of Real-Time Customer Data Platform.

-Adobe Experience Platform allows you to bring the full ease and sophistication of the marketing segmentation experience from people-based audiences to account-based audiences.
+With account segmentation, Adobe Experience Platform allows you to bring the full ease and sophistication of the marketing segmentation experience from people-based audiences to account-based audiences.

-Account-based audiences can be used as an input for account-based destinations, allowing you to target the people within those accounts in downstream services.
+Account audiences can be used as an input for account-based destinations, allowing you to target the people within those accounts in downstream services.
 For example, you can use account-based audiences to retrieve records of all the accounts that do **not** have contact information for any people with the title Chief Operating Officer (COO) or Chief Marketing Officer (CMO).

 ## Access {#access}